 Looking for the latest fitness craze to shake up your workout?
 We have the hottest fittest trends for 2015.

 Sick of turning up to the same workout day in, day out?
 This year there will be loads of new workouts to try, you can click here if you are running out of ideas, as this is a site that aims to make fitness fun.
 With that in mind keep on reading to learn more about the fitness trends that people are loving at the moment.
 Here are the top fitness trends for 2015:

 HIIT workouts: HIIT workouts, also known as High-intensity Interval Training, consist of short bursts of high intensity activity followed by short periods of rest.
 These workouts are generally last for a maximum of 30 minutes making them perfect for time-poor people.
-An aerobic HIIT workout may include 20 second sprints followed by 10 seconds of jogging for eight rounds, while a strength HIIT workout may include lunges, push-ups and burpees for 20 seconds with a 10 second rest period between sets.
+An aerobic HIIT workout may include 20 second sprints followed by 10 seconds of jogging for eight rounds, while a strength HIIT workout may include push-ups, burpees and battle rope waves for 20 seconds with a 10 second rest period between sets.
 If you are looking for equipment for your HIIT workout, like battle ropes, then you could visit TRX Training as they have a wide range on offer.
 HIIT workouts are best when they are a combination of aerobic and strength exercises.